-Forest Service ACES Initiative
+Forest Service ACES Program

-Authorized under the 2014 Farm Bill, the ACES authority provides unique opportunities including the ability to quickly acquire skilled personnel with specific "ready to apply" knowledge in conservation-related programs and practices with minimal administrative investment.
+The ACES program provides the ability to quickly acquire skilled personnel with specific "ready to apply" knowledge in conservation-related programs.
 This is made possible through partnership agreements with nonprofit organizations which will be responsible for identifying appropriate resources for the Agency's needs and directly administering those resources to provide ACES “Enrollees” on a temporary basis.

 How to Apply